anna-02/487final/README.md

 This project uses the SARC dataset from A Large Self-Annotated Corpus for Sarcasm and 50 dimensional glove word vectors from https://www.kaggle.com/datasets/watts2/glove6b50dtxt.

 "487final/sarcasm-detection-model" includes processing_basic.ipynb.
-processing_basic.ipynb generates our training/validation/test splits.
+processing_basic.ipynb generates our data splits.

 **Running the Model**